-CalRecycle completed community outreach workshops in three California cities in July and August 2016 to discuss SEPs with the public and community-based organizations.
-Comments received at the workshops were considered in the development of CalRecycle’s SEP Policy.
-Supplemental environmental project proposal ideas were solicited.
+CalRecycle conducted community outreach workshops in three California cities in July and August 2016 to discuss SEPs with the public and community-based organizations that informed CalRecycle’s SEP Policy.

 To submit an idea for a supplemental environmental project, please fill out the proposal form.
 Projects may be submitted all year round.
 For additional information on submitting a SEP proposal, please read CalRecycle’s SEP Criteria and Categories document or e-mail EnvironmentalJustice@calrecycle.ca.gov.